Emrals/masternode/README.md

 install sentinel script until further notice when the governance and superblocks are enabled and proper voting rights will be essential.
 This guide covers the installation of the sentinel on a VPS running Ubuntu 16.04 where your MN is setup.
-Make sure the mun.conf is fully configured as described in the masternode setup guide and contains rpc user name, password, and a line “server=1” that allows for the node to listen to rpc commands otherwise you will get “Connection refused” error.
+Make sure the emrals.conf is fully configured as described in the masternode setup guide and contains rpc user name, password, and a line “server=1” that allows for the node to listen to rpc commands otherwise you will get “Connection refused” error.